Migration Guide

 format(new Date(), 'ddd, MMM DD YYYY hh:mm A [GMT]Z', { timeZone: 'UTC' });

-// => Fri, Jan 02 2015 07:14 AM GMT+0000Additionally, since the timezone plugin has been integrated into the main library, the formatTZ function has been deprecated.
-Timezones are now imported as modules rather than using IANA time zone names (except for UTC timezone).
+// => Fri, Jan 02 2015 07:14 AM GMT+0000Additionally, since the timezone plugin has been integrated into the main library, the formatTZ function is now obsolete.
+In v4.0/4.1, timezones must be imported as TimeZone objects from timezone modules.
+IANA timezone name strings are not supported in this version (except for UTC timezone).

 import { format } from 'date-and-time';